The architecture of libxml2-wasm is depicted in the following diagram.

 diag.configure({ enabled: true });

-After some iteration of the code executing, you could let the tool to generate memory allocation report, to check how many objects were allocated but not disposed:
+After executing the code for a while, you can let the tool generate a memory allocation report to check the number of objects allocated but not disposed:

 import { diag } from 'libxml2-wasm';